CWood-sdf/pineapple/README.md

 The VimResize autocmd is not implemented yet, so the preview will not resize with the window.

-The generater is not completely automated, so some steps still have to be done manually, this is almost done though.

 The filtering capabilities are minimal, and the sorting capabilities are non-existent.

 ## Api